Shiva9361/Waku-Waku/README.md

 The source C++ can be built using the CMAKELIST file provided to get a python class

 The python class can then be integrated into any project

+Docker image of backend -> <a href=https://hub.docker.com/r/shiva936/waku-waku-backend> waku-waku-backend</a>